 Having an alternate pair of sightseeing shoes is a must for long travels and extensive walking.
 I like Skechers slip-ons as my airplane shoes, because they’re so lightweight and comfortable.
 The only reason I wore the Naot sandals instead of these for sightseeing is because I don’t like wearing closed-toed shoes when it’s hot out.
 My feet tend to swell and feel sweaty.

-Normally, however, I wear these slip-on sneakers to walk comfortably around San Diego during winter months (when it’s not raining).
+Normally, however, I wear the Skechers Bobs Woven Mary Jane Flat (which are now sold out) to walk comfortably around San Diego during winter months (when it’s not raining).
 But for this trip, I wore them in transit and when the weather was below 65F.